 Consultation

-- Meaningful and conducted in good faith.
+- Be meaningful and conducted in good faith.

 - Be open about the risk that dismissal might follow but never use it as a negotiating threat.